Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Optimal lots-drawing mechanisms

 Suppose the resulting matching does not minimize unfilled jobs.
 Then, by Berge's Lemma, this implies there is an augmenting path connecting an unmatched worker in $W_{1}$ and an unmatched job in $J_{1}$.
 An alternating path that starts at a worker in $W_{1}$, however, never includes an element of $J_{1}$.
 To observe this, consider an unmatched worker in $W_{1}$.
 That worker is connected to the jobs in $J_{-1}$.
 Since the next edge in the augmenting path must be in the matching, it connects next to a worker in $W_{1}$ (since all jobs in $J_{-1}$ are matched to workers in $W_{1}$).
 Therefore, if we keep adding edges to the augmenting path we will always alternate between vertices in $W_{1}$ and $J_{-1}$ .
 Therefore, there is no augmenting path connecting an unmatched worker in $W_{1}$ and an unmatched job in $J_{1}$---a contradiction with the matching not minimizing unfilled jobs. \end{proof}

-The theorem above suggests that, if considering the civil service application, a procedure that minimizes unfilled jobs could involve ordering two tubes for each side of the market, in what could be considered a small departure from the Second \Qing procedure.
 Interestingly, this extension involving the use of two ordered tubes of jobs is not only a natural extension of the original procedures, but similar to an extension that was briefly experimented while implementing the Second \Ming procedure.
 In it, instead of having a single tube of jobs, there were four tubes, each representing four divisions of the empire---northwest, northeast, southwest, and southeast \citep{will2002creation}.
 Candidates would draw first from the tube containing jobs from the division where their home province was before proceeding to the other ones.
 The intention was to offer a compromise between the use of the rule of avoidance (which was still in place) and an attempt to place candidates in locations that were not too far from their hometown.
 The four-tube system, however, stopped briefly after its introduction.
 One reason seemed to be that corruption became rife after the drawing procedure became more complicated \citep{shen1619wanli}.
 The need for considering proximity was no longer mentioned in the \Qing discussions.

-It is important to note that the markets used to prove Proposition \ref{prop:CardinalEfficiencyAllProceduresCPlus} are regionally-sufficient.
-Therefore, this assumption does not mitigate the problems of the procedures that we identified regarding the minimization of unfilled jobs.
-It is also worthy of noting that the procedure above is not only an interesting extension of the Second \Qing procedure, but also a simple and transparent proposal for producing, in the present, maximum matchings under these type of constraints.
+The procedure we propose, however, is not only an interesting extension of the Second \Qing procedure, but also a simple and transparent proposal for producing, in the present, maximum matchings under these type of constraints.

+The two-by-two structure of $\varphi^\ast$ is, in fact, minimal.
+As the following proposition shows, sequences with only one tube on either side cannot guarantee a maximum matching, even in the well-behaved class of regular markets.

+\begin{prop} In a market with at least three regions, and considering rule of avoidance, no sequence of tubes with only one worker tube or only one job tube can guarantee the minimization of unfilled jobs for all possible assignment plans, even if the market is regular. \end{prop}

+\begin{proof} Fix the market $\langle W,J,\mathcal{C}\rangle$, where $W=\{w_1,w_2,w_3\}$, $J=\{j_1,j_2,j_3\}$, where worker $w_i$ and job $j_i$ belong to region $r_i$.
+Note that this market is regular.
+We will consider both cases, showing that for any sequence with one tube of workers or one tube of jobs, there is a market and an assignment plan that does not minimize unfilled jobs.